The 8 Best Cheap Cell Phone Plans of 2020 (One Starts at $4/Month)

 Fees: US Mobile charges a $2 monthly service fee, plus you’ll have to pay the regular taxes and government-mandated fees like all the other services.

-Price: Plans start at $9 a month, and new customers can get 25% off their first six months.
+Price: Plans start at $15 per month, and new customers can get 25% off their first six months.

 Operates on: Sprint and Verizon networks, as well as via Wi-Fi.